awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 **Important**
 If you no longer need the Amazon Cognito user pool and identity pool, delete them\.
 Otherwise, you can continue to incur charges\.

+## Deleting Domains that Use Amazon Cognito Authentication for Kibana<a name="es-cognito-auth-delete"></a>

+To prevent domains that use Amazon Cognito authentication for Kibana from becoming stuck in a configuration state of **Processing**, delete Amazon ES domains *before* deleting their associated Amazon Cognito user pools and identity pools\.